 Testing local files

-Many examples won't run if you open them as local files.
+Many websites won't run properly if you open them as local files.
 This can be due to a variety of reasons.
-Same Nuevo plugin for video.js will not work if you open some example website page as local file.
-Simply localhost is not host name.
+Our software, Nuevo plugin for video.js will not work on the website page opened as a local file.
+Simply file name is not host name, is not

 Local HTTP server

 To get around the problem of testing video.js with Nuevo plugin you need to test such examples by running them through a local web server.
 Setting up a Windows PC to host a local server is pretty simple to do and you can find many articles about it, like this one.